mattermost/docs/source/about/deployments_and_editions.rst

 Mattermost Enterprise Edition E10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost E10 was offered as a commercial enterprise messaging solution for teams, groups, and departments working on multiple projects scaling from hundreds to thousands of users.
-E10 features are now available in Mattermost Professional <link to new package in doc>
+Many E10 features are now offered in Mattermost Professional.

 - Active Directory/LDAP Single Sign-on
 - OAuth 2.0 authentication for team creation, account creation, and user sign-in